Sans Souci Festival of Dance Cinema, SansSouciFest.org

 Dancing by Kaila Belinda, Katelyn Hanes, Emilie Klinger, Maddison Manolis, Michelle Russ, Michelle Slavik, Chalice Streitman, Monica Traggiai, Samm Wesler

-Music composed by Andy Teirstein; Dan Romer & Ben Zeitlen
+Music Composed by Andy Teirstein; Dan Romer & Ben Zeitlen

 Cinematography by Jennifer Keller